kuyawa/Paysapp/readme.md

 ### Timeline:

 - Initial development and testing
-- World currencies and top criptos
+- World currencies and top cryptos
 - Expanding to all assets and trading
 - Deposits via credit cards
 - Withdrawals to bank accounts